mihaicfx/utcn-fa/lab00/Readme.md

-# Introduction to Profiler and lab structure
+# Introduction to Laboratory Structure and Profiler

-Implementation of a slow and a fast power function, with demo, tests and performance analysis.
-Contains demonstrative code for using the Profiler in counting operations and measuring the running time.
+## Objective:

+- Set up the essential tools and development environment necessary for this laboratory.
+- Discuss the concept of performance profiling and its application in analyzing code efficiency.
+- Introduction to the Profiler tool by using a practical example of two power functions (slow and fast) for measuring execution time, counting operations, and generating performance reports.

+### Performance Analysis:

+- Uses the Profiler to measure the execution time and operation count of both power functions.
+- The results demonstrate the performance difference between the two implementations.

+### Code Testing:

+- Provides unit tests to verify the correctness of both power functions.

 ## What you can find in this folder:
 1. `Makefile` and `CMakeLists.txt` for console build.